Women make or influence a majority of purchasing decisions, including where to bank and where to invest.

 According to a Boston Consulting Group study, there was a 200% increase in the number of women in the global workforce between 1980 and 2008.

-The World Health Organization has found that women live about 5 years longer, on average, than men do.
-On the scale of the global population, that translates to more than 18 trillion additional years of wealth creation.
+The World Health Organization found that women live about 5 years longer than men do, on average.
+That translates to more than 18 trillion additional years of wealth creation globally.

 The vast majority of women globally – 73% – reported being unsatisfied with their financial services providers, according to Boston Consulting Group findings.

 Women are 15% less likely to have a bank account at a formal financial institution than men are, according to the WorldBank's Global Findex database.